ghc-proposals/ghc-proposals/principles.rst

 We urge proposers to resist the temptation to propose principles without an accompanying concrete change to GHC.
 Debating principles in the abstract does not seem a productive use of time, though it is possible to imagine exceptions.
+For example, the justification for the rejection of a proposal may be distilled into a new principle here.

 All principles in this document are linked back to the PR that introduce them, so that readers can learn the context in which they were written.